 I started my publishing journey in 2010 as an intern with Maria Carvainis Agency and spent the summer reading and analyzing hundreds of query letters and manuscripts alongside the acquiring agents.

 This turned out to be my “lightbulb” moment, and in 2011, I was thrilled to join the agency full-time as an assistant.
-Two years later, I moved into an associate role where I continue to build my own list of extraordinary authors and manage their publishing careers.
+Two years later, I moved into an associate role where I built my own list of extraordinary authors and managed their publishing careers.